robomq/robomq.io/docs/STOMP.md

 > Java7+ is required to compile with this library.

 ### Producer
-The first thing we need to do is to establish a connection with [robomq.io](http://www.robomq.io) broker.
+The first thing we need to do is to establish a connection with <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> broker.
 > In STOMP, username is called login and password is called passcode.

 The library will automatically set the outgoing heartbeat to 60000 milliseconds and disable the incoming heartbeat, i.e. set it to 0.